Highlights of the Program

 - Rising electricity demand and renewed gas build-out continue to reshape US power markets

-- CCS as a pathway to decarbonize the generation mix, including project economics and risk allocation
+- Presenting CCS as a pathway to decarbonize the generation mix, including project economics and risk allocation

-- Overview of active CCS projects across the US power sector and associated investment trends
+- Providing an overview of active CCS projects across the US power sector and associated investment trends

-- In parallel, voluntary carbon market participation, including offtake structures and pricing dynamics
+- Examining voluntary carbon market participation in parallel, including offtake structures and pricing dynamics

 11:55 - 12:00